challengepost/hackstart/README.md

 Each of these tools is built by hackers for hackers.
 Our team has used them to bootstrap personal projects, so we know you'll build something amazing.

-Fork this repo and send us a pull request with your suggestions.
+Fork this repo, edit `index.md`, and send us a pull request to contribute.
 Happy hacking!